-Here are some of the most critical misunderstands as well as baseline facts about the HPV vaccine so you can make the appropriate decisions with your family around whether or not to vaccinate.
+Here are some of the most common misunderstandings and baseline facts about the HPV vaccine so you can make the appropriate decisions with your family around whether or not to vaccinate.

 Some HPV infections may linger for years in your body.
 These viruses may damage cells, eventually causing cancer.
 The HPV vaccine prevents those strains responsible for 70% of cervical cancer.
 It may also prevent HPV infections that lead to head and neck cancers.

-The only way to avoid sexually transmitted infections (STI) including HPV is to abstain from any sexual activity.
+The only way to avoid sexually transmitted infections, including HPV, is to abstain from any sexual activity.
 Although condoms can protect against many forms of STI, and should always be used, they do not provide complete protection against HPV.
 In addition, the absence of symptoms does not mean someone is not infected with HPV.

-The HPV vaccine is only for girls and young women – FALSE.
+Is the HPV vaccine only for girls and women?

 The HPV vaccine may not protect against all HPV infections that could promote cancer, but it can substantially lower your child's risk.
 Research has shown that for girls ages 14 to 19 the vaccine has cut the number of HPV infections in half!

 Is the HPV vaccine safe?

 Past research has confirmed the vaccine's safety.
 It is created by using a single protein from each type of virus and as a result, it cannot cause HPV infection or cancer.
 But like all vaccines, side effects are possible.
 Most are minor.
 They may include pain and redness at the injection site, fever, dizziness or nausea.
 Some people have fainted after receiving the shot.
 Although blood clots and Guillain-Barré syndrome—a disorder that weakens muscles—have been reported, scientific studies have not found that the vaccine caused these problems.